Mimic data integration streamlines CM reports

-The difficulty of extracting information from a planned maintenance scheduler and historian (such as AMOS M&P) and aligning it with data obtained and analysed within a vessels condition monitoring system was leading to Class Surveyors withdrawing a CM notation for an asset.
+- The difficulty of extracting information from a planned maintenance scheduler and historian (e.g. AMOS M&P) and aligning it with data obtained and analysed within a vessels condition monitoring system, was leading to class surveyors withdrawing a CM notation for an asset.

-James Fisher Mimic worked with SpecTec, Lloyds Register and the cruise line company to create a simple CLASS REPORT that could be run from within AMOS M&P on demand.
+- James Fisher Mimic (JFM) worked with SpecTec, Lloyds Register and the shipping company to create a simple Class Report that could be generated from within AMOS M&P on demand.

-Once the report is “run” and “saved” it cannot be altered.It is therefore a fixed statement of the condition and history at that time.
+- The method provides a fixed statement of the condition and history of the vessel at that time.

-And it can be run if the Company has to conduct any form of accident or event investigation that includes the maintenance history and/or operating profile of an asset, the report is a critical supporting document.
+- Should the shipping company need to conduct an accident or event investigation that includes the maintenance history or operating profile of an asset, the report is a critical supporting document.